TECKERZ101/space-invaders/README.md

 A small pygame space invaders game.

 ## Prerequesites
-The program requires some modules, most are built in from python, some you need to install using PIP, see below.

-- Pygame
-- Random
-- Math
+All the needed modules are included in python/pygame You will however need to install pygame, you can do this through PIP

 ## Licencing
 Licenced under a MIT licence, feel free to develop based on this code, free for all to use.